siddharth786s1/hideprocess/WINDOWS11_64BIT_GUIDE.md

-# Windows 11 64-bit Process Hiding Tool - Setup Guide
+# Windows 11 64-bit Process Hiding Tool - COMPLETE GUIDE

+This comprehensive guide will help you correctly set up and use the Process Hiding Tool on Windows 11 64-bit systems.

-This guide is specifically for Windows 11 64-bit systems to address the "Unsupported 16-Bit Application" error.
+## IMPORTANT: Fixing the "Unsupported 16-Bit Application" Error

+This error occurs because your Windows 11 64-bit system cannot run 16-bit or incorrectly compiled 32-bit applications.
+Follow these specific steps to fix it:

 ## System Requirements